Marcus Nash (American football): Baltimore Ravens

 Just over a month after his release from the Dolphins, Nash was signed by the Baltimore Ravens on October 25.
 He appeared in one game but did not catch any passes.
+He was on the 2000 Ravens team that won Super Bowl XXXV over the New York Giants.

 Detroit Fury

 In 2003, Nash made the transition to the Arena Football League with the Detroit Fury.
 During his rookie season, he led the team in all receiving categories with 69 receptions for 866 yards and 24 touchdowns.
 On defense, he recorded 11 tackles, a fumble recovery, an interception and five pass breakups.
 He also returned two kickoffs for 19 yards.
 On February 14 against the Carolina Cobras, Nash earned team MVP honors with eight receptions for 86 yards and three touchdowns.

 Las Vegas Gladiators

 Nash signed with the Las Vegas Gladiators in 2004 and subsequently experienced his most productive season as a professional.
 He set an AFL record with 154 receptions and racked up 1,771 yards and 46 touchdowns.
 He also rushed 12 times for 21 yards and three touchdowns.
 For his performance, Nash was named the AFL's Offensive Player of the Year.
 On defense he recorded five tackles.

 Nash continued to produce for the Gladiators in 2005 as he caught 129 passes for a career-high 1,787 yards and 41 touchdowns.
 He was named AFL Offensive Player of the Month in May after catching 36 passes for 415 yards and 13 touchdowns.
 Nash also carried the ball four times for four yards and scored two touchdowns on the ground.
 He recorded one tackle and returned three kickoffs for 10 yards.

 In his final season with the Gladiators in 2006, Nash caught 122 passes for 1,281 yards and 28 touchdowns.
 He also rushed four times for five yards, recorded two tackles and returned two kickoffs for five yards.